Battle of Ras al-Ayn (2012–13): Second ceasefire

 Female Kurdish fighters manning a checkpoint near Ras al-Ayn.

 Despite the breakdown of the first ceasefire, efforts continued to bring peace back to the town.
 On 23 January, Syrian opposition members formed an eight-member committee to serve as a mediator between the PYD/YPG and Arab rebels.
 One member of the Kurdish National Council, a bloc of opposition Kurdish parties largely sympathetic to the mainstream Arab opposition, was included on the committee.
 In early February, talks began to attempt to establish a second ceasefire between Arab rebels and the YPG, temporarily halting fighting.
-Members of the Kurdish Supreme Council met with delegates from the Arab opposition to discuss the terms of the agreement, which was planned to be applicable to the entirety of Syrian Kurdistan and not just Ras al-Ayn.
-Nevertheless, some Kurdish activists were sceptical that both warring sides desired such an agreement, while the FSA-aligned Arab Revolutionary-Military Council in Hasakah Province refused any truce with Kurdish fighters, stating that it only would accept the domination of the mainstream Syrian opposition over the region.
+Members of the Kurdish Supreme Committee met with delegates from the Arab opposition to discuss the terms of the agreement, which was planned to be applicable to the entirety of Syrian Kurdistan and not just Ras al-Ayn.
+Nevertheless, some Kurdish activists were skeptical that both warring sides desired such an agreement, while the FSA-aligned Arab Revolutionary-Military Council in Hasakah Province refused any truce with Kurdish fighters, stating that it only would accept the mainstream Syrian opposition to control the region.

 Michel Kilo, a Christian member of the Syrian opposition, presided over much of the negotiations.
 Bitter disagreements were reported during the negotiation process, which seemed close to failure on several occasions.
 The FSA-affiliated Revolutionary Military Council in Hasakah Province demanded that the town and border crossing be handed over to the sole political control of the SNC, that FSA-affiliated fighters be the only force exercising military control in the town, that the PYD submit to the SNC as the sole legitimate governing force in the region, and that the display of Kurdish flags in Hasakah Province be prohibited.
 Kurdish parties flatly rejected these conditions, proposing instead that fighters from both parties leave the city, transferring its administration to a joint council composed by political representatives from both sides.